Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 In pages/index.vue

-, we can also use the block-content
+, you can use the block-content

 component to render a summary of the content, by taking the first block in your blog post content and rendering it: